Frequently Asked

 5. What can I expect during the first therapy session?

-I specialize in helping adults 40+ who are dealing with emotional overwhelm, relationship struggles (including narcissistic abuse recovery), stress, trauma, grief, and midlife transitions.
-I also support individuals who want to improve emotional intelligence and reconnect with their values.
+I specialize in supporting adults 30+ who are navigating relationship struggles (including narcissistic abuse recovery), stress, grief, trauma, and midlife transitions.

 8. Is therapy confidential?